harrisvben/arima_ddos_detection/README.md

 - `LICENSE.md` - Specifies the terms of use for this repository.
 - `CODE/` - Contains Python and R scripts for data cleaning and analysis.
 - `DATA/` - Contains raw and cleaned datasets.
-- `HOOK DOCUMENT.pdf` - Provides context and a wide view of the goal of this case study.
+- `HOOK_DOCUMENT.pdf` - Provides context and a wide view of the goal of this case study.
 - `RUBRIC.pdf` - Outlines the deliverables to be completed and specific details of this case study.
+- `ARTICLES` - Contains articles to provide context and technical details.

 ## Software and Platform
 ### Software Used